 There is a lot to learn from the inventory.
 Some things have changed though.
-The second Time Line pointed to a lack of attention for (national) hazards and catastrophes; the UN however proved to have an observatory for these matters.
+The second Time Line pointed to a lack of attention for (national) hazards and catastrophes); the UN however proved to have an observatory for these matters.
+And there are also forming rapid first emergency response organisations (international rescue / urban search and rescue) and diplomatic channels (though local armed conflicts or national pride, prejudice and lack of knowledge and experience sometimes intervenes with timely and adequate coping f.i. in the ebola outbreak in 2014 or the Nepal earthquake where customs -doing their job- blocked humanitarian goods from entering the country).